 For Dr. Lee, communication with the patient and the patient's family helps build long-term relationships.
-He appreciates the personal feel of the community hospital setting of Doylestown Hospital.
 "Doylestown is a well respected hospital that provides all aspects of patient care but still has a personal feel" says Dr. Lee.
 "All of the staff doctors have trained at major universities and can provide the same high quality care as academic institutions."

 Dr. Lee plans to stay on the leading edge of orthopedic care, which he sees as including smaller incisions with quicker recovery and better long-term results.